INDIVIDUAL HERBS

 Actions Indications/Syndromes

-Releases the exterior, assists the Yang, adjusts the Ying and Wei and releases the muscle layer
+Releases the Exterior, assists Yang, adjusts the Ying and Wei and releases the muscle layer

 Wind-Cold